NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 3. Diary.
 1 folder (1 item).
 1982.

 Rebecca Hines Smith recorded entries in a diary in the summer of 1982 (3:1).
 Her descriptions include a trip that she and her husband, O. Norris Smith, made “out West.”

 4. Miscellaneous.
 3 folders (3 items). ca. ?-1924.

 Alphonso Smith’s “Intemperance, an address in three parts” was delivered in Pitt County, Virginia, on May 30, 1847 (4:3).
 The series also contains the diploma that Gertrude Allen Smith received upon her graduation from North Carolina College for Women (later Woman’s College and UNCG) in 1924 (4:2), as well as handwritten notes on scraps of paper (4:1).

 5. Photographs.
 4 folders (ca. 15 items).
 1891-?

-The highlight of this series is the 1891 family portrait featuring Mr. and Mrs. Jacob Henry Smith with their children, children’s spouses, and grandchildren (5:2).
-A typed guide identifies the twenty family members shown in the portrait.
-Also included in this series are undated portraits of Rebecca Norris Smith Benson, daughter of O. Norris Smith (5:1), as well as photographs of the homes of Robert B. Hines (5:3) and Egbert R. Watson (5:4, located at 713 Park St., Charlottesville).
+The highlights of this series are the 1891 and 1896 family portraits featuring Mr. and Mrs. Jacob Henry Smith with their children, children’s spouses, and grandchildren (5:2).
+Typed guides identify the family members shown in each portrait.
+Also included in this series are undated portraits of Rebecca Norris Smith Benson, daughter of O. Norris Smith (5:1), as well as photographs of the homes of Robert B. Hines (5:3) and Egbert R. Watson (located at 713 Park St., Charlottesville; 5:4).

 6. Printed Materials.
 1 folder (1 item).
 1936.